jeffreycwitt/hn202/docs/first-crusade-and-the-other.md

 She writes:

 > "But the other consciousness, the other ego, sets up a reciprocal claim.
 The native traveling abroad is shocked to find himself in turn regarded as a "stranger" by the natives of neighboring countries.
-As a matter of fact, wars, festivals, trading, treaties, and contexts among tribes, nations, and classes tend to deprive the concept Other of its absolute sense and to make manifest its relativity; willy-nilly, individuals and groups are forced to realize the reciprocity of their relations."
+As a matter of fact, wars, festivals, trading, treaties, and contexts among tribes, nations, and classes tend to deprive the concept Other of its **absolute sense** and to make manifest its **relativity**; willy-nilly, individuals and groups are forced to realize the reciprocity of their relations."
 (De Beauvoir, Second Sex, Intro, p. xxiii)

 In normal cases, through mutual struggle back and forth, a kind of reciprocity or mutual understanding occurs.